 If you’re planning on getting your flu shot at a clinic or pharmacy, the best way to stay safe is to take the proper precautions before leaving home:

-- Washing your hands (or using hand sanitizer if water isn’t available).
+- Wash your hands frequently (or use hand sanitizer if soap and water isn’t available)

-These are all prudent measures to mitigate your chance of contracting Covid-19.
+These are all prudent measures to mitigate your chance of contracting Covid-19 and the flu.

 Another measure you can take is to avoid the trip to the pharmacy altogether: services like those provided by Drip Hydration bring the flu shot right to your door— the safest and easiest way to get a flu vaccine this year.